 -Rev. Patricia Farris, 3/19/17 Sermon

 To say that the 2017 Haiti Mission Trip was an incredible experience is an understatement.
 The Work Team witnessed firsthand how far your financial support went in the rural village of Sobier, which is located approximately 3 hours south of Port-au-Prince.
 We personally handed out the healthy snacks, clothes, school supplies, and toothbrushes and paste you generously donated.
-We helped continue building the much needed medial clinic but, more importantly, we built relationships with the wonderful people and many children of Sobier.
-We are grateful to you, church and community, for coming together to help make a difference in not only their lives but ours.
+We helped continue building the much needed medical clinic but, more importantly, we built relationships with the wonderful people and many children of Sobier.
+We are grateful to you, church and community, for coming together to help make a difference in not only their lives but also in ours.

 -The 2017 Haiti Work Team: Jason Beckerman, Bonnie Bennetts, Shalimar Carducci, Jan Hanley, Jim Kirtley, Dan Nessel, Greg Moul, John Pfister, Leaders: Todd & Sherry Erlandson.

 My hands and heart were opened wider each day by the love and trust the people of Haiti and Sobier showed us. -Bonnie Bennetts To read more click here.